lukedickens/asp_recipe_graphs/README.md

 The code is written in the Potassco (Clingo) dialect of Answer Set Programming (ASP).
 It is assumed that the user has a working knowledge of ASP, and has a version of Python enablled Clingo installed (see https://potassco.org/).
 For reasons of efficiency and clarity, the code has been split into several .lp files contained within various subdirectories of this repository.
 Depending on the computational task at hand, an appropriate subset (variable length list) of these files can be added as an argument to a single command-line call to Clingo.

-NOTE: The remainder of this README file assumes the user has a command line compatible with POSIX style commands and arguments.
+NOTE: The remainder of this README file assumes the user has a command line compatible with Posix style commands and arguments.
 In particular we assume it is able to interpret calls of the form

 ```shell
 call path/{file1,file2,...}.lp